The Independent Traveller’s Guide to the Dominican Republic.

 Costs

 Lodging: Most tourists stay in 5 star resorts.
 The backpacker can find great deals though – a no-frills (but comfortable and clean) room can cost anywhere from $25-$35.
 I’ve stayed in Dominican hotels in Cabarete, Las Terrenas, Bayahibe, Puerto Plata, and Santo Domingo and all were pleasant and inexpensive.
-A special treat is the Hotel Palacio in Santo Domingo (you can get a room starting at about 80 USD) – but again, you can find hotels in the $30 range if you go there and have a look around.
+A special treat is the Hotel Villa Colonial in Santo Domingo – but again, you can find hotels in the $30 range if you go there and have a look around.

 Food: You can eat relatively cheaply in the Dominican Republic by sticking to local restaurants.
 Rice, beans, chicken and seafood are staples and local beer (El Presidente) and rum (Brugal) are inexpensive.
 Average meal, for one, in inexpensive/mid-range restaurant $6 – $10, a local beer less than $2.